 The Bachelor of Agricultural Science (BAS), Horticulture major emphasizes the academic study of the natural sciences in combination with an applied agriculture curriculum.
 The program will provide students with an understanding of science and the practical nature of large scale horticulture production.
 Breadth of knowledge will be enhanced by communication, business, and general elective courses related to agriculture in society, in addition to science and agriculture courses.

-Students may enter directly from High school or transition into the program from the Agriculture Technology diploma, Horticulture Crop Production and Protection option.
+Students may enter directly from secondary school, from another post-secondary program, or transition into the program from an Agriculture Technology certificate or diploma.

-Students who do not meet these requirements might consider Qualifying Studies and/or a meeting with a UFV academic advisor.
+Students who do not meet these requirements might consider Qualifying Studies and a meeting with an Academic Advisor to plan for the degree.

 Applications are accepted on a continuous basis throughout the year.
 However, Agriculture Technology diploma students are encouraged to apply to the degree prior to the end of the third semester of the diploma.
 Applications will be reviewed based on work complete to date.